unicode-org/icu/docs/userguide/design.md

 There are 3 major extensibility elements in ICU:

-1.  **Data Extensibility**
+1. **Data Extensibility**:
    The user installs new locales or conversion data to enhance the existing ICU support.
 For more details, refer to the package tool (TODO: need link) chapter for more information.

-2.  **Code Extensibility**
+2. **Code Extensibility**:
    The classes, data, and design are fully extensible.
 Examples of this extensibility include the BreakIterator , RuleBasedBreakIterator and DictionaryBasedBreakIterator classes.

-3.  **Error Handling Extensibility**
+3. **Error Handling Extensibility**:
    There are mechanisms available to enhance the built-in error handling when it is necessary.
 For example, you can design and create your own conversion callback functions when an error occurs.
-Refer to the [Conversion](conversion/index.md) chapter callback section for more
+Refer to the [Conversion](conversion/index.md) chapter callback section for more information.
-    information.

 ### Resource Bundle Inheritance Model

-A resource bundle is a set of <key,value> pairs that provide a mapping from key to value.
+A resource bundle is a set of \<key,value> pairs that provide a mapping from key to value.
 A given program can have different sets of resource bundles; one set for error messages, one for menus, and so on.
 However, the program may be organized to combine all of its resource bundles into a single related set.